This country-specific Q&A provides an overview of International Arbitration laws and regulations applicable in Canada.

 Can the local courts intervene in the selection of arbitrators?
 If so, how?

 Yes, if the parties have not agreed on the procedure to appoint an arbitrator or if a party fails to follow the procedure agreed upon, a court may appoint the arbitral tribunal on a party’s application.
-If the parties are unable to decide on an arbitrator based on their agreed procedure, then courts may also interfere and appoint an arbitrator.
-This is provided for in all the arbitration acts across the provinces.
+If the parties are unable to decide on an arbitrator based on their agreed procedure, then in most provinces courts may also interfere and appoint an arbitrator.
 There is no appeal from the court’s appointment of the arbitral tribunal.

 Under the international acts and in Quebec, a party has 30 days to appoint an arbitrator, failing which the courts will do so.